kushnarang/DragAndDrop/README.md

 Then:

 Connect to *localhost:3000/list*.
 If you have uploaded at least one file, you will see it with its name and an option to download it.

+#### Note
+Any errors will appear in the terminal or console.
+If errors don't resolve themselves, feel free to leave a comment or create a pull request